Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 datamodule class.
 However, there are many cases in which the objective is to easily be able to run many experiments for multiple models and datasets.

-The model argument can be left unset if a model has been registered first, this is particularly interesting for library authors who want to provide their users a range of models to choose from:
+The model and datamodule arguments can be left unset if a class has been registered first, this is particularly interesting for library authors who want to provide their users a range of models to choose from:

 .. code-block:: python

     import flash.image
-    from pytorch_lightning.utilities.cli import MODEL_REGISTRY
+    from pytorch_lightning.utilities.cli import MODEL_REGISTRY, DATAMODULE_REGISTRY

     @MODEL_REGISTRY
     class MyModel(LightningModule):
+        ...

+    @DATAMODULE_REGISTRY
+    class MyData(LightningDataModule):
         ...